jmcadam4/design-projects-portfolio/docs/assignments/A03/index.md

 The error between the simulated .254 mm elongation compared to my .228 mm calculated elongation was explained in the "Correcting to a Round Section" section.
 This did however equate to a 11.4 percent error, which is nothing to scoff at.
 That was the biggest thing I learned while doing this assignment, I hadn't seen mesh quality leading to that large of an error before.
 I am still curious if that degradation in quality is coming from the step conversion when exporting from Onshape or when solving the simulation in fusion 360.
 Regardless I would like to have hand calculations and use FEA to sanity check them rather than using FEA on it's own.

+## Pin Hole Considerations

 Putting a 2mm pin hole into the 6 mm x 6 mm square based prism I had designed would result in the effective area being 4 mm x 6 mm = 24 mm^2.
-Knowing this, we can find our stress using 0.1779 kN (F) / 24 mm^2 = 74.1 MPa.
+Knowing this, we can find our stress using 1.779 kN (F) / 24 mm^2 = 74.1 MPa.
 Kt for circle diameter / bar width = 2 mm / 6 mm is about 2.30.
 74.1 MPa * 2.30 gives us a peak stress of 170 MPa, which is still within our yield stress of 276 MPa but only leaves us with a safety factor of 276 MPa / 170 MPa = 1.62.

+## Time Spent

+I spent about five hours on this assignment.

 ## AI Disclosure